Baystation12/Baystation12-Lore/Species/Vox.md

 The Vox do not care for non-Vox, and vise versa.
 Coupled with their attempts at raiding unarmed stations and ships and the usual policies of shoot on sight enacted against their ships, they do not visit other core systems, instead making due with scavenging and raiding stations and ships in the backwater systems, preferably abandoned ones.
 They will avoid well armed settlements, instead attempting to send traders to either gather information or at least trade for something good.

 *Stupid Monkeys*
 Vox don't like Humans.
 They are both dust-breathers AND treeless, and they talk funny.
-They do have many settlements and quite a few of the seedier ones are open to trading with them, which is nice, but even then some are known to harbor Pariahs, the worst possible crime.
+They do have many settlements and quite a few of the seedier ones are open to trading with them, which is nice, but they've also been known to not keep to their own businesses: spreading all out into the rim, causing Vox to have to leave settlements to stay with their fleeing Arkships.

 *Squid Things*
 Vox are wary of Skrell.
 They've been around a long time, similarly to the Vox, but they are not as easily subdued as the nearly equally aged Resomi.
 They are also slimey and dust-breathers.
 They don't know if they have trees or not, but they probably are treeless as well.